Atom058/AtmelRC/README.md

 # AtmelRC
 A project to parse RC PWM signals with an ATTiny85.
 It might be possible to use other Atmel chips as well, but the program was aimed at the capabilities of the ATTiny85.
 There are probably some registries which needs to be updated in order for it to work with other devices.
 No warranties ;).

 The program will initially not aim to reduce power consumption.
-The assumption is that the other RC equipment will consume significantly more power, making the contribution from the ATTiny insignificant in comparison.
+The assumption is that the other RC equipment will consume significantly more power, making the contribution from the ATTiny85 insignificant in comparison.

 The firmware features a calibration mode to ensure that the full output is made available.